Learning Through Teaching

 Course Length and Cost

 Learning through Teaching is designed to be offered for a wide range of hours during the academic year, in response to the needs of your school.
+Courses are custom-developed to meet the academic and professional goals of the site's participants.
 Cost varies depending on the number of participants, length of project, and contact hours.

-Learning Through Teaching offers a range of literacy topics and issues including:
+Learning Through Teaching offers a range of literacy topics and issues, including but not limited to::

 • Reading Workshop Essentials